 The race expo is located in a convention center on the Hudson river and can be accessed from various NYC subways.
 Bib Pick-up is smooth and easy, and the queues were not long at all.
 The expo itself is one of the biggest ones I have seen so far.
 There you can buy everything you potentially need, but do not get tempted to try it on race day.

 The by far worst bit of the Marathon is getting to the start line.
-There are two options to get to the start on Staten Island: either the busses from the New York Public Library in Mid Town Manhattan or the Ferry from the south end of Manhattan. (not counting the option for the bus from Jersey City).
+There are two options to get to the start on Staten Island: either the buses from the New York Public Library in Mid Town Manhattan or the Ferry from the south end of Manhattan. (not counting the option for the bus from Jersey City).
 Both options are complicated and take ages.
-In option a you first have to queue for around 30 minutes around the New York Public Library to get onto the busses (start queuing at the south west corner).
+In option a you first have to queue for around 30 minutes around the New York Public Library to get onto the buses (start lining up at the south west corner).

 Once you get to the start area you have to wait again.
 There are 4 start waves, from around 9 to 11.
 So you might have to take your bus at 6. a.m., arrive at the start at 8 a.m., but then have to wait until 11 a.m.